didi68/SOW-Project/README.md

-# WOW-Project
+# SOW-Project
-I had to do site for Women on a Walk
+I had to do site for Sisters on a Walk